-A Cultural Trade: Canadian Illustrators at Home and in the United States, 1880-1960, is about the ways nationalism was expressed in visual culture.
+My 2014 dissertation, A Cultural Trade?
+Canadian Magazine Illustrators at Home and in the United States, 1880-1960, is about the ways nationalism was expressed in visual culture.